fixflex/backend/README.md

 # Architecture 🏗️

-The backend of `fixflex` follows a modular, scalable, and maintainable architecture, leveraging TypeScript, Express.js, and MongoDB.
+The backend of `fixflex` follows a modular, scalable, and maintainable architecture.
 The architecture is designed to ensure code reusability, separation of concerns, and scalability to accommodate future growth and changes in the application's requirements.

 ## Model-View-Controller (MVC) Pattern 🌐